Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 What is Project Management Methodology?

-A project management methodology (PMM) is a set of practices, methods, and techniques that are used by companies to manage the project effectively.
+A project management methodology (PMM) is a set of practices, methods, and techniques that companies use to manage a project effectively.

 These methodologies boost the chances of your project meeting its intended goals.

-There are certainly different methodologies you can choose from depending upon your goals.
+There are certainly different methodologies you can choose from depending on your goals.

 What you need to consider before selecting a particular project management methodology :

-- You need to develop a process for assessing each available methodology to choose from looking at whether it fits your requirement or not.
+• You need to develop a process for assessing each available methodology to choose from to determine whether it fits your requirement.

-- There are different internal and external factors that can affect the methodology you need to choose.
+• Different internal and external factors can affect the methodology you need to choose.

 What Factors Affecting The Selection Process For Methodology?